icclab/disco-dashboard/README.md

     - [Redis](https://redis.io/)

 ## Getting started (development mode)
-#### *currently runs only in a development mode, production mode guide will be added in the future*
+#### *currently runs only in a development mode*

 *To configure your whole system for the application, please follow this [link](Installation_guide.md)*

 ### Option #1 (Manual)
-To get started with the app, move to the work directory where you want to have the app and clone the repo:
+To get started with the app, move to the work directory where you want to have the app and clone the repo if you haven't done it before:
 ```
 $ git clone https://github.com/icclab/disco-dashboard.git
 ```